During flu season, your workplace can become a breeding ground for germs.

 You may be able to spread the flu virus a day before you even notice symptoms.
 You’ll also remain contagious for up to five to seven days after becoming ill.

 If you fall into one of these categories, you should contact your doctor as soon as you develop symptoms.
-The Centers for Disease Control and Prevention (CDC) recommends antiviral treatment within two days after the onset of your illness.
+The Centers for Disease Control and Prevention (CDC) recommends antiviral treatment within

 Those who are treated within this timeframe usually experience less severe symptoms.
 The medication also tends to shorten illness duration by about one day.